alectries/ezepi/README.md

 specified every time: `ref_exp` defaults to 0, and only needs to be set if the referent exposure value is not 0.

-Some functions, such as `ezt()`, are performing data manipulation instead of calculations, so the arguments are different.
-You can always check a help page using `?function`.

 ezepi is written to support piping.
 You can perform data management functions on a dataset before piping it into ezepi without problems.

 ## Functions

-ezepi includes two types of functions: “ez” functions and “more” functions.
+ezepi includes two main types of functions: “ez” functions and “more” functions.

 ### ez functions